nathanlct/nocturne-local/README.md

 Subsequently, the C++ tests can be ran with `./tests/nocturne_test` from within the `nocturne/cpp/build` directory.

 ## Examples of Nocturne Usage
-To get a sense of available functionality in Nocturne, we have provided a few examples of how to construct the env, how to construct particular observations, and how to render results.
+To get a sense of available functionality in Nocturne, we have provided a few examples  in the examples folder of how to construct the env (create_env.py), how to construct particular observations (nocturne_functions.py), and how to render results (rendering.py).

 ## Running the RL Algorithms
+---
 Nocturne by default comes with support for three versions of Proximal Policy Optimization:
 1. Sample Factory, a high throughput asynchronous PPO implementation (https://github.com/alex-petrenko/sample-factory)
 2. RLlib's PPO (https://github.com/ray-project/ray/tree/master/rllib)